UBC-MDS/DSCI-532_2025_20_spotipy/reports/m4-reflection.md

 - Implemented a minimum duration check, ensuring that the min duration value does not exceed the max duration.
 - Adjusted input boxes to be properly aligned.

+Performance Improvements:
+- Used a binary format for faster data loading.
+Used Feather format
+- Preprocessing the data and saving it in data/processed/, so the app doesn’t do unnecessary filtering/mutations.
+- Implemented caching for data preprocessing and loading.

 Refined Scatter Plot (Danceability vs. Popularity):
 - Set Danceability as the default y-axis attribute for more meaningful insights.
 - Mapped genres to broader parent genres, making the data more informative.